Intrinsic Nernst Effect from Berry Curvature in Superconductors: Calculation Details of Berry curvature

 where $\bar{\tau} \equiv -\tau$, $|\tilde{\psi}_{n\tau}\rangle = \left( \right)^T$ is a purely real eigenvector of $\tilde{h}_{\rm BdG,\tau}$ labeled by band index $n$, and we have dropped the momentum argument ${\bf k}$ for the simplicity of the notation.
 With the phase structure of the wavevector (\ref{eq:wavevector_swave}), the Berry connection and Berry curvature are respectively given by

 as derived in Ref.~\cite{liao_2025_detecting}.
-As a side note, crystal field and higher-order terms in ${\bf k}$ can lead to correction in $\phi_{\bf k}$ but not the structure of the wavefunction (\ref{eq:wavevector_swave}) and thereby Berry curvature (\ref{eq:BC}).
+As a side note, crystal field and higher-order terms in ${\bf k}$ can lead to correction in $\phi_{\bf k}$ but not the structure of the wavefunction (\ref{eq:wavevector_swave}) and thereby Berry curvature (\ref{eq:BC}) of the main text.

-For intravally chiral $p$-wave pairing, we consider the limit of vanishing Rashba effect $\lambda_{so}=0$ and focus on chemical potential lying within the lower energy bands, described by BdG Hamiltonian (\ref{eq:H_BdG_pwave}).
+For intravally chiral $p$-wave pairing, we consider the limit of vanishing Rashba effect $\lambda_{so}=0$ and focus on chemical potential lying within the lower energy bands, described by BdG Hamiltonian (\ref{eq:H_BdG_pwave}) of the main text.
 In this case, the unitary operator $U_{\tau} = e^{-i\sigma_z\chi_{\tau}/2}$, the real form BdG Hamiltonian

 and eigenvectors

 where $|\tilde{\psi}_{\tau}\rangle = \left(\tilde{u}_{\tau}\ \tilde{v}_{\tau}\right)^T$ is a purely real eigenvector of $\tilde{h}_{\rm BdG,\tau}$, with the band index dropped as there is only one normal band here, $\chi_{\tau{\bf k}} = \phi_{\bf k} + \chi_0$ for same chirality and $\chi_{\tau{\bf k}} = \tau\phi_{\bf k} + \chi_0$ for same opposite chirality at the two valleys, respectively, and $\chi_0 = \arg(\Delta_0)$ a constant phase.
 Accordingly, the Berry curvature is given by